pkandathil/docker-laravel/README.md

 About this example
 ------------------
-This example Dockerfile will build a docker container with nginx installed and running.
-Additionally, we're shipping a customer sites-available/default configuration file.
-Once up and running, you will have a custom "Docker Basics Example" page with a custom
-header: `X-Docker-Basics: DOCKER`

-Finally, we're including a custom "document" root directory which contains our web application.
+The purpose of this repository is to provide an all-in-one development envrionment for laravel using docker.
+This repository, is not super generalized or setup for production.
+It's suppose to be an alternative to homestead.
+We're including a custom "document" root directory which contains our web application.
 When we run the container, we will mount this volume within the container.

 Building the container
 ----------------------